-In contrast, regular speedlight flash mode exposure is independent of shutter speed (the flash duration is shorter than the shutter speed duration).
+In strong contrast, regular speedlight flash exposure is independent of shutter speed (the flash duration is typically much shorter than the shutter speed duration).
 The shutter merely needs to be fully open (which is the "sync" requirement).
-However both sunlight and HSS flash are continuous light, so fast shutter speed of course reduces their exposure, both the same way.
+However both sunlight and HSS flash are also continuous light, so fast shutter speed of course reduces their exposure, both the same way.
 It's natural, we expect that.
 For either or both sun or HSS, we can open the aperture wider to compensate, which creates the concept of Equivalent Exposure (same as for sunlight).
 If shutter speed is twice as fast, we simply open aperture one stop to recover.
-Any equivalent exposure is still the same exposure, true for both sun and HSS flash.
-This is extremely different than speedlight flash mode.
+Any equivalent exposure is still the same exposure, true for both sun and HSS flash, but not at all true of speedlight flash mode.